How to install Magento 2

-How to install Magento 2 – This tutorial is for magento beginner developer to install the magento 2 successfully.
-Firstly, we will download the files from the magento.com and secondly, configure the setup wizard successfully.
+How to install Magento 2 – This tutorial is for Magento beginner developers to install Magento 2 successfully.
+Firstly, we will download the files from magento.com and secondly, configure the setup wizard successfully.
 So, open the new tab and type https://magento.com and press enter.
-Hover to the community menu and click on the documentation and resources link below developers section.
+Hover over the community menu and click on the documentation and resources link below the developers’ section.
 It will redirect you to the documentation and resources page, on the top right side of the menu click on the download section.

-On download page, you will see three tabs download, release archive, and how to get started.
-Click on the download tab and click on the magento 2.2.2 version.
-To download the source code you should have a account on that site.
+On the download page, you will see three tabs download, release archive, and how to get started.
+Click on the download tab and click on the Magento 2.2.2 version.
+To download the source code you should have an account on that site.
 Please create an account and click on the download.